apache/trafficserver/doc/admin/configuring-cache.en.rst

 Traffic Server provides a dedicated RAM cache for fast retrieval of popular small objects.
-The default RAM cache size is automatically calculated based on the number and size of the cache partitions you have configured.
+The default RAM cache size is automatically calculated based on the number and size of the :term:`cache partitions <cache partition>` you have configured.
 If you've partitioned your cache according to protocol and/or hosts, then the size of the RAM cache for each partition is proportional to the size of that partition.

 You can increase the RAM cache size for better cache hit performance.
 However, if you increase the size of the RAM cache and observe a